-- Step 1: Undertake a desktop assessment to identify the WWTWs and industries whose sewage or sludge negatively impact water quality of the water resources. - Step 2: Initiate communications with the responsible authorities (i.e., local and district municipality as well as DWS Regional Office) responsible for the catchment in which the resource affected is located. - Step 3: Request historical water quality data and/or incident reports from relevant authorities (for water quality trends and patterns). - Step 4: Utilize tools such as Google Earth/Pro /Google Earth Engine/Sentinel, ensuring the use of high spatial resolution (<10 m) satellite imagery, GIS, and remote sensing to pinpoint changes in land use (land-based catchment pollution that could be associated with changes in the quality of water). - Step 5: In undertaking the diagnostic assessment of the facilities, consideration must be given to the below factors that tend to exacerbate the poor water quality of water resources: - The overall integrity and functioning of the WWTWs and industrial facilities; - Challenges associated with power cuts and failures; and - Land-based activities and the overall management of the catchment.
-Note: Malfunctioning pump stations may form part of direct pollutants to the watercourse and should be addressed as part of overall catchment management of pollution.
+Step 1: Undertake a desktop assessment to identify the WWTWs and industries whose sewage or sludge negatively impacts the water quality of water resources.

-- Step 1: Conduct a ground truthing survey to accurately describe the Wastewater Treatment Works in order to identify where the sewage impacting the water resources is emanating from.
-The description should include and determine the following key factors which could contribute to pollution/contamination: - categorisation of works and operators as follows: - is the works categorised? - are all operators categorised?
+Step 2: Initiate communications with the responsible authorities (i.e., local and district municipalities as well as DWS Regional Office) responsible for the catchment in which the resource affected is located.

-Note: request relevant forms for categorisation of both the works and the operators in terms of the present Regulation No. R 2834, in terms of Section 26 read in conjunction with section 12A of the National Water Act, 1956 (Act 54 of 1956) for the erection, enlargement, operation and registration of water care works, was promulgated in an attempt to ensure that operators with relevant qualifications were running the different categories of water care works.
+- Step 3: Request historical water quality data and/or incident reports from relevant authorities (for water quality trends and patterns). - Step 4: Utilize tools such as Google Earth/Pro /Google Earth Engine/Sentinel, ensuring the use of high spatial resolution (<10 m) satellite imagery, GIS, and remote sensing to pinpoint changes in land use (land-based catchment pollution that could be associated with changes in the quality of water). - Step 5: In undertaking the diagnostic assessment of the facilities, consideration must be given to the below factors that tend to exacerbate the poor water quality of water resources: - The overall integrity and functioning of the WWTWs and industrial facilities; - Challenges associated with power cuts and failures; and - Land-based activities and the overall management of the catchment.
+Note: Malfunctioning sewer pump stations may form part of direct pollutants to the watercourse and should be addressed as part of overall catchment management of pollution.

-- o method of disposal of screenings and grit i.e., burial or incineration, etc; - \circ location of the disposal site and/or the name of the solid waste dump; - State of primary sedimentation tanks; - state the number of septic tanks, volume of each, average depth of tank(s), methods of periodical desludging, methods of disposal of the sludge removed and method of disposal of the overflow, if not intended for further processing to french drains, soakaway, etc. - state of biological filtration systems in terms of number of cubic meters of settled sewage per cubic meter of media per day; - o state of activated sludge systems, design information and method of operation;
+- Step 1: Conduct a ground-truthing survey to accurately describe the WWTW in order to identify where the sewage impacting the water resources is emanating from.
+The description should include and determine the following key factors which could contribute to pollution/contamination: - categorisation of works and operators as follows: - is the works categorised? - are all operators categorised? - Note: request relevant forms for categorisation of both the works and the operators in terms of the present Regulation No. R 2834, in terms of Section 26 read in conjunction with Section 12A of the National Water Act, 1956 (Act 54 of 1956) for the erection, enlargement, operation and registration of water care works, was promulgated in an attempt to ensure that operators with relevant qualifications were running the different categories of water care works. - method of disposal of screenings and grit, i.e., burial or incineration, etc; - location of the disposal site and/or the name of the solid waste dump; - State of primary sedimentation tanks; - state the number of septic tanks, the volume of each, average depth of tank(s), methods of periodical desludging, methods of disposal of the sludge removed and method of disposal of the overflow, if not intended for further processing to french drains, soakaway, etc. - state of biological filtration systems in terms of the number of cubic meters of settled sewage per cubic meter of media per day; - o state of activated sludge systems, design information and method of operation; - o state of humus tanks or secondary sedimentation tanks; - state of sludge handling in terms of the following: - quantity of wet sludge to be produced per day; - method of treatment of surplus activated sludge discharged, prior to its disposal on land or to drying beds or by other means; - land disposal of wet sludge to be used and state the area of land in hectares; - total area of any sludge drying beds; - the way drainage from the beds or other separators is dealt with; and - the way dried sludge is finally disposed of on land, i.e., by incineration or burial. - o pre-treatment units ahead of the oxidation pond systems and state their capacity;